Faster and smarter in the app... Open app

 Our read

 For European short-haul holidays — Spain, Greece, Portugal, Italy, Turkey — the balance of evidence strongly favours booking now.
-You face modest but real fare upward pressure from both fuel costs and demand displacement, your legal protections are strong if something goes wrong, and the downside of waiting outweighs the upside.
+You face real fare upward pressure from both fuel costs and demand displacement, your legal protections are strong if something goes wrong, and the downside of waiting outweighs the upside.

 Seven ways to protect your holiday budget right now